tachiyomiorg/website/src/help/faq/README.md

 To log in with Kitsu you need to use your email address as your username.

 #### Why can't I find manga in MAL's search results?
-You can search a manga from your MAL profile's list by searching in the following format: `my:<manga>`
+You can search a manga from your MAL profile's list by searching in the following format: `my:<manga>`.
+To search manga that isn't in your list, you can use the following format: `id:<id from manga URL>`.
 ::: note
 Related GitHub issue: [#65](https://github.com/tachiyomiorg/tachiyomi/issues/65)
 :::